webpapaya/fhs-redux-playground/docs/side-effects.md

 ```

-The above action creator users from a remote API and if they could be fetched the action `user_fetch_success` is dispatched.
+The above action creator fetches users from a remote API.
+On success the action `user_fetch_success` is dispatched including all users from the API.
 In case of an error an action with the type `user_fetch_error` will be dispatched.
 Dispatching actions itself doesn't change the global state.
-It only tells that an event had happened and if anybody wants to do anything with this event they're free to do so.
+It only tells that an event had happened.
+If anybody wants to do anything with this event they're free to do so.
 Changing the global state can be done in a reducer.
 I won't cover them here but refere to the official documentation (https://redux.js.org/basics/reducers).

 ## When/How are side effects triggered